brentd09/AZ040Labs/xtraDemos.md

   # We can pipe the entire [ADComputer] object to Get-OpenTCPPortByVal
   # because of these two reasons:
   #   1. The -Computer parameter (from Get-OpenTCPPortByVal) can accept pipeline using ByValue {pipeline=True  ByValue}
-  #   2. The type for the parameter -Computer matches the object produced by
+  #   2. The type for the parameter -Computer matches the object type produced by
   #      the "Get-ADComputer -Filter *" command {[ADComputer] = [ADComputer]}
   ```
   #### ByValue pipeline succeeds